The Best Shoes for Weightlifting Reviewed

 Criteria Used for Evaluation

 Weightlifting shoes come in a variety of styles to serve a variety of purposes.
-From straight up Olympic weight lifting shoes designed and built for one purpose to multidimensional CrossFit models created to save you from having to change shoes when you go from the weightlifting rack to the road.
-The guide below represents our picks for the best shoe in each category.
+From straight-up Olympic weight lifting shoes designed and built for one purpose to multidimensional CrossFit models created to save you from having to change shoes when you go from the weightlifting rack to the road.
+The guide below represents our picks for the best squatting shoes in each category.

 The three most obvious benefits of weightlifting shoes are easy to quantify.
 First, their solid (often wooden) heel ensures the upward force you apply is transferred effectively to the weight where it belongs.
 Second, this heel forces the shoulders out over the front plane of your body creating a proper dynamic relationship between body and weight.
 And third a snug, metatarsal strap prevents your foot from sliding laterally and negatively affecting balance and stability.
 All these features reduce your chance of injury and increase your chance of attaining your personal goals.